Torrencem/fixed_vec/post.md

         unsafe {
             // We can take unname_ref_mut since
             // changing a single index will not
-            // violate the length invariant
+            // violate the length invariant of self.inner self.inner.unname_ref_mut().get_unchecked_mut(index.index)
-            self.inner.unname_ref_mut().get_unchecked_mut(index.index)
         }
     }